-Materials from HOOP project such as videos, webinars, public deliverables, reports, etc., will be in general accessible to users of the UCBH.
-The contents and accessibility will be decided in a case by case basis by the administrators in agreement with the partners involved in the materials, depending on whether the user is registered or not and depending on the contents of the Virtual Academy.
+Materials from HOOP project such as videos, webinar recordings, public deliverables, public reports, etc., are in general accessible to users of the UCBH.
+The contents and accessibility are decided in a case by case basis by the administrators in agreement with the partners involved in the materials, depending on whether the user is registered or not.
+The Virtual Academy is accessible to any user.
 Besides the accessibility to these contents through the Hub, it might be recommendable to upload into a public repository in order to ensure its integrity beyond the lifetime of HOOP project, besides the fate of UCBH.

-Along the lifetime of the project, sharing of files and data between partners will take place through suitable repositories, such as Microsoft Office 365 (OneDrive) and Microsoft Teams.
-The organization of these sharepoints will be done in a case by case basis by their administrator (coordinator, WP leaders) according to the particular needs (whole Consortium, some WPs, some partners).
-In general, these sharepoints will have an administrator granting the access to the contents.
-The Coordinator will be in general the administrator of sharepoints involving the whole Consortium.
+Along the lifetime of the project, sharing of files and data between partners takes place through suitable repositories, such as Microsoft Office 365 (OneDrive) and Microsoft Teams.
+The organization of these sharepoints is done in a case by case basis by their administrator (coordinator, WP leaders) according to the particular needs (whole Consortium, some WPs, some partners).
+These sharepoints have an administrator granting the access to the contents.
+The Coordinator is the administrator of sharepoints involving the whole Consortium.